connor-prinster/Java-Programs/java-badge-training/javaBadge.md

     * StringBuilder:
         * not thread safe
         * mutable sequence of characters
-        * very similar to StringBuffer, and is faster
+        * very similar to StringBuffer, but is faster as it is NOT thread safe
         * designed for use as replacement for StringBuffer where the buffer was being used by a single thread